UncleMle/PMRP-RageMP-GameMode/README.md

 ### Contributing and bug reporting

 To contribute please contact me on my discord ``unclemole`` and include why you wish to contribute. <br>
-To report a bug you can open an issue on the github repo <b>(bear in mind there is no licensing with this software and it is free to use).</b>
+To report a bug you can open an issue on the github repo (Don't contact me on discord about any bugs.) <b>(bear in mind there is no licensing with this software and it is free to use).</b>

 ### Features

+## I will not be adding more features to this gamemode.
+If you want a feature you will have to add it yourself.

 * Fully synced vehicle systems (sirens, interactions, WI menu, Dirt, fuel, indicators, stalling system, tyres, windows, distance calculation)